pynovel-creator/pynovel-4/README.md

 (The image is when I test the game UI customize.)

-The demo is also added a sprite class example:
+The demo is also added a sprite class example (I'm added again for those haven't known yet):

 ```py
 # The sprite class example